-The Corporation's exploration activities are at an early stage, and it has not yet been determined whether its properties contain recoverable metals.
+The Corporation's exploration activities are at an early stage, and it has not yet been determined whether its properties contain economically recoverable metals.
 As a result, the Corporation has no current sources of revenue other than interest earned on cash and cash equivalents, all of which were derived from issuances of share capital.
-There are no known economic deposits of minerals within the Corporation's mineral exploration property, and any activities of the Corporation thereon will constitute exploratory searches for minerals.
+There are no known economic deposits of minerals within the Corporation's mineral exploration property, and any activities of the Corporation thereon constitute exploratory searches for minerals.

-The Corporation's activities to date at the Storø Gold Project have consisted of the QA/QC work on historical drill core, a two-phased diamond drilling programme designed for, among other purposes, demonstrating the extent of the continuation of the Main Zone mineralization to the northeast and providing infill drill holes between historical drill holes on the Qingaaq Mountain, and commencing preparation of a new NI43-101 report.
+The Corporation's activities to date at the Storø Gold Project have consisted of the QA/QC work on historical drill core, a two-phased diamond drilling programme to demonstrate the extent of the continuation of the Main Zone mineralization to the northeast and to provide infill drill holes between historical drill holes on the Qingaaq Mountain, and commencing preparation of a new NI43-101 report.